jonathanlb/signed-s3-links/README.md

 ```
 which will render an HTML list of signed links titled by the corresponding object file names.

-**TODO:** filter directory listing to files in exact directory listing.

 **TODO:** provide dictionary for link text

 ## Testing